smnookin/smnookin.github.io/_posts/2014-09-30-mit-takes-part-in-history-s-largest-climate-march.md

 ![10711133_956029931080071_1505566343118686235_n.jpg](/_posts/10711133_956029931080071_1505566343118686235_n.jpg)
+_Performance art: a man in a suit pulls a smoking pan of dry ice through the streets of New York to symbolize corporate responsibility for climate change._

 Patrick Brown didn’t expect such a turnout at the People’s Climate March, from the MIT community or in general.
 The MIT vans filled up, and Brown had to scramble to find transportation for last-minute marchers.
 “It’s a good problem to have,” he said.